-40 Things No One Tells You About Being Single Over 40
+Over 40?
+Here Are 40 Things No One Tells You About Being Single

 It's better for your BMI.

-When Swiss and German researchers analyzed married and non-married individuals, they found that, while paired-up people were more likely to eat better, they also had higher BMIs than their single counterparts, with a difference equivalent to about 4.5 pounds.
-Though this might seem like an insignificant figure, high BMI has been linked to health complications like type 2 diabetes and heart disease, so every percentage counts in the long run.
-And single or otherwise, don’t miss the 20 Healthy Living Rules You Should Live By.
+When researchers analyzed married and non-married individuals for a study published in the journal Social Science & Medicine in 2015, they found that paired-up people had higher BMIs than their single counterparts, with a difference equivalent to about 4.5 pounds.
+Though this might seem like an insignificant figure, high BMI has been linked to health issues like type 2 diabetes and heart disease, so it's a big deal in the long run.

 You have more flexibility to fall in love.

-When you’re younger, things like finances and family tend to dictate both where you settle down and whom you settle down with, notes Isabel James, a dating and relationship coach and founder of Elite Dating Managers.
-However, these things aren’t as much of an issue after your 40s, as “you have already established your career” and “what area you will live in and how you will raise your children are not nearly as important as finding somebody you can enjoy your time with.”
+When you're younger, things like finances and family tend to dictate both where you settle down and whom you settle down with, notes Isabel James, a dating and relationship coach and founder of Elite Dating Managers.
+However, these things aren't as much of an issue in your 40s and beyond.
+Not only have "you have already established your career," as James explains, but "what area you will live in and how you will raise your children are not nearly as important as finding somebody you can enjoy your time with."

 You can enjoy the company of several people.

-“Being single means you can have the person you have long, meaningful conversations with, [then] one you dance with, one you do the foodie thing with, one you travel with—you get the idea,” notes Kim Olver, a licensed counselor and author of Secrets of Happy Couples.
+In your 40s, you're free of the pressure to settle down just to settle down, which means you don't have to limit your dating pool.
+"Being single means you can have the person you have long, meaningful conversations with, [and also the] one you dance with, one you do the foodie thing with, one you travel with—you get the idea," notes Kim Olver, a licensed counselor and author of Secrets of Happy Couples.

-According to one study published in the Journal of Social and Personal Relationships, single individuals are more sociable than married ones, and they are more likely to keep in touch with and offer help to friends and family.
-With so many fruitful friendships, who needs a romantic relationship anyway?
-And if you want to make even more connections, then check out the 40 Ways to Make New Friends in Your 40s.
+Fruitful relationships come in many forms.
+Romance isn't everything and if you're single in your 40s, you've learned exactly that.
+According to one 2015 study published in the Journal of Social and Personal Relationships, single individuals are more sociable than married ones, and they are more likely to keep in touch with and offer help to friends and family.

 Your happiness doesn't depend on someone else.